wilbur20074925d/robo-adviser/ReadME.md

 ### Part 02: Utility-Based Optimal Portfolio – Risk Aversion Optimization

-This section adopts a **mean-variance utility function** to compute the investor's optimal portfolio, conditioned on a subjective **risk aversion score \( A \)**.
+This section adopts a **mean-variance utility function** to compute the investor's optimal portfolio, conditioned on a subjective **risk aversion score $A$**.
 This framework assumes that the investor's utility increases with expected return and decreases with variance.

 #### Utility Function